House of Merode

-The surname of the family and the name of the house is nowadays mostly written de Mérode (in French).
-The name is also spelled de Merode or van Merode in Dutch and von Merode in German.
-The Coat of Arms of the House of Merode is blazoned as: "Or, four pales gules, a border engrailed azure".
-The motto of the house is "Plus d'honneur que d'honneurs" in French and "Meer eer dan eerbetoon" in Dutch.
+The surname of the family and the name of the house is sometimes written de Mérode in French.
+The name is spelled de Merode or van Merode in Dutch and von Merode in German.
+The coat of arms of the House of Merode is blazoned as: Or four pallets gules, a bordure engrailed azure.
+The motto of the house is Plus d'honneur que d'honneurs in French and Meer eer dan eerbetoon in Dutch.

 Origin

-The family stems from the village of Merode in Germany.
-Merode is located in the vicinity of the city of Düren, which lies between Aachen and Köln and was part of the Duchy of Julich.
+The family stems from the village of Merode in what is now Germany.
+Merode is located in the vicinity of the city of Düren, which lies between Aachen and Köln and was once part of the Duchy of Jülich.
 Today, it is part of the municipality of Langerwehe in the state of North Rhine-Westphalia.
-A branch of the Merode family still owns the castle (Schloss Merode) from which their name derives.
+A branch of the Merode family still owns the castle (Schloss Merode) from which the family's name derives.